-The U.S. presidential election of 2020 pitted incumbent Republican Donald J. Trump and Mike Pence against former vice president and Democrat Joe Biden and Kamala Harris.
+The U.S. presidential election of 2020 pitted incumbent Republican Donald J. Trump against the former vice president and Democrat Joe Biden.
 It took place during the COVID-19 epidemic, which led many states to expand early and mail-in voting, with some states specifying that such votes would not be counted until after those cast on election day.
 A record number of such ballots were cast.

 Trump urges supporters to ‘Stop the Steal’

-Although they ultimately lost all of them, Trump continued to lobby state officials to seek further votes on his behalf and to charge that the election had been stolen.
+Although they ultimately lost all of them, Trump continued to lobby state officials for weeks afterward to seek further votes on his behalf and to charge that the election had been stolen.
 He also urged his supporters to “Stop the Steal.”

 The Constitution specifies in the 12th Amendment that the votes of the Electoral College, which are cast in each state, shall be certified in that state and sent to Congress.
 There, in a joint session over which the sitting vice president (as president of the Senate) presides, the amendment tasks him with counting the ballots, and, in cases of a majority vote, designating the winners.
 In 2021, the date for this meeting was set for Jan.
 6.